 On the eve of Patriot’s Day 2011, the North End paid tribute to the midnight ride of Paul Revere and the hanging of two lanterns in the Old North Church.
-As part of the reenactments, there was also a little-known crossing of Boston Harbor by descendent Paul Revere.
+As part of the reenactments, there was also a little-known crossing of Boston Harbor by Paul Revere from the North End to Charlestown.
 The three video clips below capture the events, including rare footage of the Harbor Crossing at the end.

 Starting off the festivities is the 1st Michigan Fife & Drum Corps marching on the Prado (Paul Revere Mall) off Hanover Street, shown in the video clip below.